 In our Diablo 4 Infernal Hordes guide, we will cover the brand-new endgame activity released in Season 5.
 This includes a detailed explanation of how to unlock this mode, a list of rewards, and more.
 Have you missed a good challenge?
 This is your time to shine and defeat tons of mobs to earn the most precious loot.
-This guide has been updated to reflect the changes made to the Infernal Hordes in Season 6 and the Vessel of Hatred.
+This guide now reflects Season 10: Season of Infernal Chaos, including Chaos Waves, Bartuc, Chaos Armor, Chaos Perks, Chaos Rifts, and Fleeting Hordes.
+Permanent changes are noted.

 What is Infernal Hordes in Diablo 4

-The Infernal Hordes in Diablo 4 is a survival mode featuring where you face off against waves of enemies.
-The fight ends with a distinctive boss encounter.
-Though it is designed as an endgame activity, players can access it once they enter Penitent Difficulty.
+The Infernal Hordes in Diablo 4 is a survival-style endgame mode where you face off against escalating waves of enemies, ending with a major boss fight.
+Players can access it once they enter Penitent Difficulty by unlocking their first Infernal Compass.

 How to Unlock Infernal Hordes in Diablo 4